 Another interesting quality of this type of fish is that they have an extendable stomach, meaning they can devour prey as big as themselves.

-If you see one of these swimming by, I think it’s a good idea not to try your luck having a swim yourself.
+If you see one of these creepy animals in the ocean swimming by, I think it’s a good idea not to try your luck having a swim yourself.

 12. The Black Swallower

 With a name like that, you are bound to have something to do with swallowing your prey.
 Meet the black swallower fish, a deepsea fish with a curious ability.